Should I Start A For-Profit Or Non-Profit Ministry?

 • Sole Trader

-This is easy to set up, you decide where and how the profits of your ministry/business are distributed, there are no costs to setting it up in the UK; and you are personally responsible for any losses your ministry/business makes and you are solely responsible for managing the business
+Sole trader is easy to set up.
+All you have to do is decide where and how the profits of your ministry/business are distributed, there are no costs to setting it up in the UK, and you are personally responsible for any losses your ministry/business makes and you are solely responsible for managing the business.

 Limited Company